-Run for over seven years by owner Ming Ho, the island’s independent used record store is a place where you can spend hours digging through a wide selection of music.
-The vintage treasure bins are particularly entertaining for a glimpse into Hong Kong’s vibrant 50’s and 60’s music scene, from jazz and blues to emerging Canto-pop.
+Run by owner Ming Ho for over eight years, the island’s independent used record store is a place where you can spend hours digging through a wide selection of music.
+The vintage treasure bins are particularly entertaining for a glimpse into Hong Kong’s vibrant 50s and 60s music scene, from jazz and blues to emerging Canto-pop.

-At the end of Lamma’s Main Street is design concept store, Mush.
-Fulfilling all your graphic T-shirt needs, Mush represents local and regional designers as well as its own ‘Lamma Brand’ for die-hard locals.
+At the end of Lamma’s Main Street is self-service design concept store Mush.
+Fulfilling all your graphic T-shirt needs, Mush represents local and regional designers as well as its own Lamma-themed designs for die-hard locals.